 Our consolidated financial statements are prepared in accordance with IFRS.
 Some of the accounting methods and policies used in preparing our consolidated financial statements under IFRS are based on complex and subjective assessments by our management or on estimates based on past experience and assumptions deemed realistic and reasonable based on the circumstances concerned.
 The actual value of our assets, liabilities and shareholders' equity and of our earnings could differ from the value derived from these estimates if conditions change and these changes had an impact on the assumptions adopted.
-We believe that the most significant management judgments and assumptions in the preparation of our consolidated financial statements for the year ended December 31, 2016 and our condensed consolidated financial statements for the six months ended June 30, 2017 are described below.
-See Note 4 to our consolidated financial statements and Note 3 to our condensed consolidated financial statements for a description of our other significant accounting policies.
+We believe that the most significant management judgments and assumptions in the preparation of our consolidated financial statements are described below.
+See Note 4 to our consolidated financial statements for a description of our other significant accounting policies.